diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Hadoop does its best to run the map task on a node where the input data resides in HDFS, because it doesn’t use valuable cluster bandwidth.
 This is called the **data locality optimization**.
 Sometimes, however, all the nodes hosting the HDFS block replicas for a map task’s input split are running other map tasks, so the job scheduler will look for a free map slot on a node in the same **rack** as one of the blocks.
 Very occasionally even this is not possible, so an off-rack node is used, which results in an inter-rack network transfer.
 The three possibilities are illustrated in Figure 2-2.
 ![hadoop_data_locality_img_1]

 Map tasks write their output to the local disk, not to HDFS.
 Why is this? `Map output is intermediate output`: it’s processed by reduce tasks to produce the final output, and `once the job is complete, the map output can be thrown away.
 So, storing it in HDFS with replication would be overkill`.
-If the node running the map task fails before the map output has been consumed by the reduce task, then Hadoop will automatically `rerun the map task on another node` to re-create the map output.(PS: if the map out is not meant to endure node failure, why not maintain it in memory at all?)
+If the node running the map task fails before the map output has been consumed by the reduce task, then Hadoop will automatically `rerun the map task on another node` to re-create the map output.(PS: if the map output is not designed to endure node failure, why not maintain it in memory at all?)

 The data flow for the general case of multiple reduce tasks is illustrated in Figure 2-4.
 This diagram makes it clear why the data flow between map and reduce tasks is colloquially known as “the shuffle,” as each reduce task is fed by many map tasks. `The shuffle` is more complicated than this diagram suggests, and tuning it can have a big impact on job execution time
 ![hadoop_data_flow_img_1]